- Publication 907 - Introductory Material

 When figuring your deduction for medical expenses, you can generally include medical and dental expenses you pay for yourself, your spouse, and your dependents.

 Medical expenses are the cost of diagnosis, cure, mitigation, treatment, or prevention of disease, and the costs for treatments affecting any part or function of the body.
 They include the costs of equipment, supplies, diagnostic devices, and transportation for needed medical care and payments for medical insurance.

-You can deduct only the amount of your medical and dental expenses that is more than 7.5% of your adjusted gross income shown on Form 1040, line 7.
+You can deduct only the amount of your medical and dental expenses that is more than 7.5% of your adjusted gross income shown on Form 1040 or 1040-SR, line 8b.

 The following list highlights some of the medical expenses you can include in figuring your medical expense deduction.

 Artificial limbs, contact lenses, eyeglasses, and hearing aids.

 The part of the cost of Braille books and magazines that is more than the price of regular printed editions.